-Two of the Cooperative’s hydroelectric facilities were the first certified low-impact hydropower projects in Idaho.
-We know fishing on our area’s rivers and stream is important to our members and our economy.
+Two of Fall River Cooperative’s hydroelectric facilities were the first certified low-impact hydropower projects in Idaho.
+We know fishing on our area’s rivers and streams is important to our members and our economy.
 That is why Fall River invested in projects at our hydroelectric facilities to enhance our fisheries, while making the clean power you rely on.

 The Coffin Butte gas project is another example of Fall River Electric Cooperative’s commitment to innovative resources, responsible resource use, reliable service, and low cost energy for all our owner-members.